yuningshu/yuningshu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Yuning Shu, and I'm currently a 2nd-year undergraduate student at UChicago majoring in Statistics.
+I'm currently a second-year undergraduate student at the University of Chicago studying Mathematics and Statistics.

-I'm interested in statistical methods and machine learning techniques that can be applied to complex data in biological and health-related fields, such as clinical trials and genomics.
+I'm interested in statistics and machine learning.
+Particularly, I'm interested in the methods that can be applied to complex biological and health-related data, such as clinical trials and genomics.

+Feel free to contact me through [first][last]@uchicago.edu!
 ---